IPFS

 [Type in cell B3: PF1000; for identification purposes.]

-[The PF1000, at
+[The PF1000, at 40kV, 1.2 MJ full capacity,

-40kV, 1.2 MJ full capacity, is one of the biggest plasma focus in the world.
+is one of the biggest plasma focus in the world.
+Its 288 capacitors have a

-Its 288 capacitors have a weight exceeding 30 tonnes occupying a huge hall.
+weight exceeding 30 tonnes occupying a huge hall.
 It

-is the flagship machine of the ICDMP, International Centre for Dense Magnetised
+is the flagship machine of the ICDMP, International Centre for Dense Magnetised Plasmas.]

-We use the following bank, tube
+use the following bank, tube and operating parameters:

 Bank: Lo=33.5